tito21/st-python/README.md

 [
     { // First layer
-         "sigma": 1.0,               // Standard deviation for Gaussian smoothing "length_lines": 10000.0,    // Maximum length of lines in this layer "width": 2.0,               // Width of lines in this layer "min_length": 10.0,         // Minimum length of lines to draw "color_threshold": 50.0     // Minimum color difference to draw a line },
+         "sigma": 1.0,               // Standard deviation for Gaussian smoothing "num_lines": 10000,         // Maximum number of lines to draw in this layer "length_lines": 10000.0,    // Maximum length of lines in this layer "width": 2.0,               // Width of lines in this layer "min_length": 10.0,         // Minimum length of lines to draw "color_threshold": 50.0     // Minimum color difference to draw a line in grid mode or the minimum color
+                                     // difference to continue drawing lines in continuous mode },
     { // Second layer
         ...